 Fred Garcia has come a long way since 1989, the year he first came to the United States as an immigrant from El Salvador.
-CEO of Garcia Roof & Sheet Metal, Garcia led the company to more than 300% growth.
+Chairman of the Board of Directors of Garcia Roofing, Garcia led the company to more than 300% growth.
 He successfully started three other companies—Roofing Solutions, Louisiana Roofing Supply and Roof Corp.—in that same period of time.

 The area’s largest residential roofing company, Garcia Roofing ranked No. 320 among Hispanic Business Magazine’s 500 largest Hispanic-owned businesses in 2009 and No. 844 among Inc. magazine’s 5,000 fastest growing companies in the country that same year.
 Garcia, who was named as one of Hispanic Enterprise’s top Latino entrepreneurs in 2008, finds success through strenuous effort and strong faith.

 Garcia is pastor of Iglesia Centro de Vida [Center of Life Church] in Gonzales, which is one of the largest Hispanic churches in Louisiana.
 He has also served as the United Pentecostal Church’s Hispanic ministries director for the state, planting churches, training ministers, and overseeing pastors.